L-1 Visa Extension or Renewal | How to Extend Your L-1 Stay

 • Recapturing Time Outside the U.S.

-• In order to recapture time spent outside the country, you’ll need to submit a summary of your travel itinerary, including the number of days spent overseas.
-You’ll also need evidence showing your physical presence outside the country.
-Examples include boarding passes, plane tickets, passport stamps and other records of your departure.
+• You’ll also need evidence showing your physical presence outside the country.
+Examples include boarding passes, plane tickets, passport stamps, and other departure records.

 • What happens if you don’t submit evidence?
-If you fail to submit these documents, USCIS will deny your request to recapture time straightforward and not even bother sending a request for evidence.
+If you fail to submit these documents, USCIS will deny your request to recapture time straightforwardly and not even bother sending a request for evidence.

 • A completed I-129 Petition for a Nonimmigrant Worker